billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 However, if using more than one OneBox, there is no backplane connecting these, so you will need to cable up the SMA 1 connector of each OneBox in the run.

+>IMPORTANT: Sync is automatically shared among all the probes and ADC streams running on a given OneBox.
+However, there has to be a Sync signal in order to share it.
+If you are running a single OneBox and nothing else, you should select the OneBox as the Sync output source on the `Sync` tab of the Configuration dialog: this will generate the shared signal.
+Since all the streams are being run by this single device, there is no need to connect wires to **SMA 1**.

 #### Non-sync input